The White Garden

 The overview of the garden gives you an idea of each section, it’s divided into four by the intersecting pathways.

-Snow in summer, a pretty little rock garden plant.
+A pretty little rock garden plant.

 The dwarf iris are about to burst forth in bloom, just a couple peeking out now.